norlab-ulaval/libpointmatcher/README.md

 	examples/pmicp -l

-If you have compiled libpointmatcher with [yaml-cpp] enabled, you can configure the ICP chain without any recompilation by passing a configuration file to the `./icp` command using the `--config` switch.
+If you have compiled libpointmatcher with [yaml-cpp] enabled, you can configure the ICP chain without any recompilation by passing a configuration file to the `pmicp` command using the `--config` switch.
 An example file is available in `data/examples/default.yaml`.

 Developing